• Digital Marketing & Gaming Strategy

 DOG

 There are a lot of such representatives in the gaming industry.
 Why do we need these games?
 Why do we need DOG at all?
 There are two reasons.
 The first is for market coverage.
 Look at Activision - they have a lot of games labeled as terrible, but the company has games of all genres - from arcade games to adventure games.
 The second reason is more pressing.
 If suddenly the corporation has no money left, then it can sell one of its DOG products.
 Often, such games either cover the costs spent on their creation.
 DOG does not need examples.
-We all remember Ninja Blade or Ride to Hell: Retribution.
+We all remember Ninja Blade, LFCarry or Ride to Hell: Retribution.

 Each video game company chooses its suitable SBU.
 For some companies it works, others change tactics.